search

 This lets AI models train on your public blog posts while protecting gated or premium content.

-Block All AI Crawlers (Training and Citation)
+Block All AI Crawlers (Training and Search)

 If you want to block every known AI crawler entirely: